AliMedicalOpenSource/Covid-19-Enhanced-Dataset/README.md

   ### Updates

+2020-05-27  :  Ausraila data sets have changed , we are updating our data to refelect the changes
- We are taking time until 2020-05-25 to perform major enhancements to the data set.
-Some inconsistencies may occur during this phase
+2020-05-25  :  We are taking time to perform major enhancements to the data set.
+Some inconsistencies may occur for a few days during this phase

  The DatSets are being made to fit the following standard format